zeshan67/aboutme/README.md

 ### • [Erusmus Mundus-Transition, Innovation, Sunstainability and Environment](https://www.donau-uni.ac.at/en/studies/transition-innovation-and-sustainability-environments-tise.html),June 2022

-Selected as the only candidate from Bangladesh to attend European Union funded TISE program with full funding & stipend.
+Selected as the only candidate from Bangladesh in 2022 to attend European Union funded TISE program with full funding & stipend.

 ### •BUET Technical Scholarship, February 2013